scholarsatwork/LuxaforAndSlack/Readme.md

 $ npm i -g luxafor-for-slack
 ```

+* For this to work you will need to install luxafor-api and luxafor-for-slack in global

-You may need to take ownership of some directories depending on your permissions and disk owner/ access rights.
+* You may need to take ownership of some directories depending on your permissions and disk owner/ access rights.

 Credentials are managed by [configstore](https://github.com/yeoman/configstore).
 Previously saved credentials will be saved in  ../.config/luxafor-for-slack

 ## Credits